Limited Time Offer

 Why are New Moon Pads only available through New Moon Pads online?

-When you buy from New Moon Pads online you’re buying directly from the designer/manufacturer.
-This way the middle man is bypassed and overhead is kept low so savings can be passed along directly to the customer.
-Which also means I am able to offer free shipping to all my customers worldwide.
+Selling only through our website the middle man is bypassed and overhead is kept low so savings can be passed along directly to the customer.
+Which also means we're able to offer free shipping to all of our customers worldwide.
 And who better to answer any questions than the actual designer?

 I have a few pads I purchased from you almost 10 years ago and am starting to consider how to properly dispose of them.
 Obviously, I want to choose an environmentally-friendly way to dispose of them.
 Do you have any ideas/suggestions?